 Developing a strong relationship with patients is a sometimes overlooked aspect of maintaining a successful healthcare practice.
 The rapport doctors and their team of professionals have with clients is often the determining factor in whether or not patients stick with a practice year after year.
 Establishing effective and personable communication with patients from the get-go and maintaining it throughout a patient’s experience with your practice is essential.

-Creating a healthy patient relationship has become a bit trickier this year.
-COVID-19 has made it necessary for practices to follow social distancing guidelines and even temporarily close.
+Creating a healthy patient relationship has become a bit trickier.
+Pandemics have made it necessary for practices to follow social distancing guidelines and other extreme precautionary measures, and everyday emergencies continue to require modern solutions.
 At Weave, we decided to commission a survey of 750 healthcare professionals and clients to understand how social distancing is affecting their experiences.

-One of the major takeaways from the survey is that 78% of healthcare clients are reluctant to go into practices right now due to COVID-19.
+One of the major takeaways from the survey is that 78% of healthcare clients are reluctant to go into practices during a pandemic.
 This hesitancy is understandable; it’s not everyday that we’re having to deal with the repercussions of a pandemic.
-In fact, 93% of respondents in the survey said they’re delaying healthcare until COVID-19 eases.
+In fact, 93% of respondents in the survey said they prefer to delay healthcare until the pandemic eases.

 Despite this reluctance, practices need to stay profitable, professional, and personable.
 Business texting is increasingly a powerful tool for creating healthy patient relationships.
 The younger generation of clients is especially keen on texting with healthcare providers, and embracing texting as a fundamental method of communication will help practices grapple with doing business in the new normal.